sjkelleyjr/Deadlock/chapters/chapter_02.md

 Sarah nodded.
 "I understand there are some technical issues.
 But we need to push through them.
 ByteSauce has invested a lot in this system."

-"Invested a lot in a system that doesn't work," Mack muttered.
+"Invested a lot in a system that doesn't work."
+Mack muttered.

 Sarah pretended not to hear.
 "I'm working on getting you more training and support.
 In the meantime, please continue with the migration as best you can."